apache/directory-fortress-core/README.txt

 - Project artifacts are loaded into $FORTRESS_HOME/dist location.
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 5.
-Instructions to configure openldap-fortress-core SDK for target system using build.properties file.
+Instructions to configure SDK for target system using build.properties file.
 ###################################################################################

 - This must be done when OpenLDAP is not installed with the Fortress QUICKSTART package.